-- 1. During illness and incapacity for work the employee accumulates both statutory and non-statutory vacation hours during the first three months of his illness or incapacity. - 2.
-After three months of illness or incapacity for work the employer only accumulates the statutory vacation hours. - 3.
-After three months of partial illness and incapacity for work the employee accumulates both statutory and non-statutory vacation hours for the actual working hours. - 4.
-Under the current regulations, taking vacation leave during illness and incapacity for work is possible.
+- 1. During illness and incapacity for work the employee accumulates both statutory and non-statutory vacation hours during the first three months of illness or incapacity. - 2.
+After three months of illness or incapacity for work the employer only accumulates the statutory vacation hours.